 The school and C&LC believe that the whole school and C&LC community should work together to reduce bullying as part of our efforts to promote a positive and inclusive whole school and C&LC ethos and create a safe, healthy and stimulating environment for children and the whole school and C&LC community.
 Alongside the school and C&LC's responsive strategies for dealing with bullying incidents when they occur, the school and C&LC adopt, as part of our pastoral support system, a whole school and C&LC approach to implementing proactive and preventative interventions at a school and C&LC, class and individual level to reduce bullying.
-Our approach includes:
+Our approaches include:

-- Implementing an effective school and C&LC leadership that promotes an open and honest anti bullying ethos - Adopting positive behaviour management strategies as part of the school and C&LC's Behaviour Policy - Implementing a whole school and C&LC approach to the teaching of PSHE and Citizenship - Ensuring that the school and C&LC's anti bullying statement is actively promoted in assemblies and other formal occasions, as well as displayed around the school and C&LC - Providing training on behaviour management and anti bullying for all relevant staff. - Providing a school and C&LC council and regular circle time, enabling children to talk about their feelings and concerns in a safe environment and to enable them to share concerns about bullying - Providing peer support systems such as buddy benches, and peer mediators. - Participating in the national annual anti bullying week and supporting learning on bullying though whole school and C&LC activities, projects and campaigns - Reviewing the development and supervision of the school and C&LC inside and outside including the outdoor areas and playground to ensure provision is safe, inclusive and supports children's emotional wellbeing. - Providing confidential communication systems such as Worry Boxes and working with children to identify key individuals with whom they can confide. - Providing publicity including information leaflets for children and parents/carers to raise awareness of bullying and support those who are being bullied or have witnessed bullying to report incidents and seek help. - Providing social skills groups when possible for vulnerable individuals and groups - Providing cross year groups family house systems to allow children from different age groups to socialise and support each other - Providing a transition programme to support children moving across year groups and key phases. - Providing information on support agencies such as ChildLine and Kidscape including telephone numbers for help lines and addresses for supportive websites - Linking with other school and C&LCs in a local school and C&LC partnership and with local authority strategies h) Delivering the Entitlement Curriculum for Friendships and Relationships and Bullying in our school and C&LC
+- Implementing an effective school and C&LC leadership that promotes an open and honest antibullying ethos - Adopting positive behaviour management strategies as part of the school and C&LC's Behaviour Policy - Implementing a Personal Safety Programme as identified in the Cambridgeshire Personal Development Programme - Implementing a whole school and C&LC approach to the teaching of PSHE and Citizenship and the implementation of the Social and Emotional Aspects of Learning Programme (SEAL) - Ensuring that the school and C&LC's anti bullying statement is actively promoted in assemblies and other formal occasions, as well as displayed around the school and C&LC - Providing training on behaviour management and anti-bullying for all relevant staff including midday-supervisors. - Providing a school and C&LC council and regular circle time, enabling children to talk about their feelings and concerns in a safe environment and to enable them to share concerns about bullying - Participating in the national annual anti bullying week and supporting learning on bullying though whole school and C&LC activities, projects and campaigns - Reviewing the development and supervision of the school and C&LC inside and outside including the outdoor areas and playground to ensure provision is safe, inclusive and supports children's emotional wellbeing. - Providing confidential communication systems such as Worry Monsters/Worry Boxes and working with children to identify key individuals with whom they can confide. - Providing publicity including information leaflets for children and parents/carers to raise awareness of bullying and support those who are being bullied or have witnessed bullying to report incidents and seek help.

+- Providing social skills groups when possible for vulnerable individuals and groups - Providing Friendship Clubs and other peer support networks - Providing a cross year group house system to allow children from different age groups to socialise and support each other. - Providing a peer mediation system through the use of peer mediation stops and trained peer mediators on both playgrounds and the school playing field.
+This supports children in discussing their conflicts and finding an agreed resolution through mediation. - Providing buddy benches to foster friendships on the playgrounds. - Providing a transition programme to support children moving across year groups and key phases. - Providing information on support agencies such as ChildLine and Family Lives including telephone numbers for help lines and addresses for supportive websites - Linking with other school and C&LCs in a local school and C&LC partnership and with local authority strategies h) Delivering the \Entitlement Curriculum for Friendships and Relationships and Bullying in our school and C&LC \